 The Company intends to fund its 2024 spending through cash on hand and cash flow generated from ongoing operations.
-All guidance estimates provided above reflect Valeura's net working interest share, relating to the full year 2024.
+All guidance estimates in the 2024 Guidance provided above reflect Valeura's net working interest share, relating to the full year 2024.
 Valeura intends to maintain a strong balance sheet, in support of its growth-oriented strategy, which includes the potential for further M&A.